open-rsx/rsb-manual/concepts.rst

 .. seealso::

    :ref:`specification-uris`
-     Specification for handling of URI in |project|.
+     Specification for handling of URIs in |project|.

 URIs or URLs are used in the following situations

 * Specifying how to connect to the bus (i.e. specifying a :term:`scope` and :term:`transport` configuration)

 * Naming a thing on the bus

   * A :term:`channel`